wleofeng/UpChallenge/README.md

 # How does it work?

-The application uses AVSpeechsynthesizer API to dictate workout instructions.
+The application uses `AVSpeechsynthesizer` API to dictate workout instructions.
 You just need to follow along.

 Workout instructions are configurable, using a JSON payload.

 Example:
 ```
 {
-   "name":"Sally Up",
+   "name":"Sally Up",  // name of the workout
    "lyrics":[
       {
-         "time":1,
+         "time":1, // at timer equals to 1 second, the application will dictate this line of lyric
          "lyric":"Bring Sally up and bring Sally down.
 Lift and squat, gotta tear the ground."
       },
       {